wderaad/s15_DeRaad_data_lecture_notes/README.md

 - You do not have to worry about race conditions
 - IO is handled in parallel
 - If you issue an asynchronous call for IO - your callback is registered

+***

+## Lecture 6

+### Express
+* Web Application framework written in Javascript for use in Node.js
+* Its design was influenced by Sinata
+* Express makes it easy to define the endpoint of your web-base service
+* Minimal Framework.
+It is designed to be augmented with node packages using middleware Example
+#### Example
+* Install express
+* Install necessary middleware